rkiko/AC_Agulhas_eddy_2021/README.md

 I calculate the Euphotic layer depth along the float trajectory using the product at daily resolution.
 I do not save the data cos there are too nans

 \
 an37

 As in an 17, I plot of the times series of chl, temp,oxygen vs depth with the difference that I also add the euphotic depth layer calculated in an36

 \
 an38

 As in an33, I plot of the times series of flux, Mip etc.+ integrated time series of sPOC and POC), with the difference that I also add the euphotic depth layer calculated in an36

+\
+an39

+As in an 37, I plot of the times series of chl, temp,oxygen vs depth with the difference that I also add the contour lines of the density

+\
+an40

+I use the dataset from Bouman et al. (https://doi.org/10.5194/essd-10-251-2018) to calculate the alpha^B in the region of our eddy

+\
+an41

+I download the attenuation coefficient k490

+\
+an42

+I calculate the attenuation coefficient k490 along the float trajectory using the product at 8-day resolution downloaded in an42

+\
+an43

+I take the surface irradiance downloaded from Eumetsat for every day between the 13 April and the 23 September and I reduce the size of the matrix by considering only the region in which the eddy was trapped, in an analogous way to what I did for the attenuation coefficient k490 (an41) and the Euphotic layer depth (an35)